Wisenet SKY Cloud VMS User Manual

 The Wisenet SKY Cloud VMS is a Cloud-based solution designed to operate for customers that have some Internet connectivity.
 It is NOT suitable for use by a customer that does not have an Internet connection.
 In general, the more bandwidth the customer has available, the better the system will work.

-The key component of the bandwidth used by the Wisenet SKY Cloud VMS is the upload speed. speed is not as important.
+The key component of the bandwidth used by the Wisenet SKY Cloud VMS is the upload speed.
+Download speed is not as important.
 The minimum upload bandwidth that is recommended is 768 kbps.
 With this small amount of bandwidth, the system can operate properly with standard definition (SD) cameras.
 Using a Cloud-managed video recorder (CMVR) will allow higher resolution cameras to be used.

 How Does the Wisenet SKY VMS Work?